-This French sounds cut and paste mini-book is hands-on and engaging for kids learning or reviewing French sounds and the way to spell those sounds.
+This set of two French sounds cut and paste mini-books is hands-on and engaging for kids learning or reviewing French phonics and the way to spell sounds.

-Check out this fun addition to your French phonics instruction.
+Check out this printable addition to your “science de la lecture” toolkit!

 Your students will: